 Some things you want to take slowly, especially those tasks with which you’re unfamiliar and do infrequently.
-To avoid mistakes, you double check your work and do a thorough review.
-Those tasks you do regularly you want to pick up the pace.
-You want to structure a process that builds in checks along the way, while streamlining its execution.
-The more well dialed in your process becomes and the more it is practiced, the faster you can go–and still maintain accuracy.
+To avoid mistakes, you always double check your work and do a thorough review.

 Software is great way to establish and enforce a specific process.
-It’s also a great way make an organization more efficient.
-In their recent research, industry analysts Ventana Research spotlight the month-end close process and look at how software can help.
+It’s also a great way make your organization more efficient.
+In their recent blog post, industry analysts Ventana Research spotlight the month-end close process and look at how software can help.
 Senior vice president and director of business research, Robert Kugel, shares his viewpoint of how organizations can speed their close using software, including yours truly.